-Law 431 - Immigration Court Practice
+Law 431 - Immigration Law and Practice

 Overall, the emphasis of the course is not on duplicating the substantive coverage in Immigration Law, but rather on examining how key topics arise in immigration court.
-Thus, students will be expected to observe various immigration court proceedings in downtown Los Angeles, become familiar with the rules governing court filings, and prepare or draft pleadings, motions, short briefs and orders based on assigned documents and readings.
+Thus, students will be expected to observe various immigration court proceedings in downtown Los Angeles, become familiar with the rules governing court filings, and prepare or draft pleadings, motions, bond requests, short briefs and orders based on assigned documents and readings.
 The course materials will consist of redacted documents (or composite adaptations) from “real” cases, as well some cases, statutes, and agency materials.

 Class sessions will generally consist of both lecture and in-class exercises simulating the immigration court experience.
 Students should come away from the course with a sound basis for practicing immigration law in an immigration court setting.